 The estimated population of Canada in 2017 was 36,708,100.
 Also in 2017, there were 14,987,520 fixed telephone lines (i.e., landlines) and 30.45 million cell phones.

-Global Call Forwarding
+Get a Canada Phone Number from Global Call Forwarding

 Global Call Forwarding sells the largest selection of local, mobile, and toll free numbers in Canada.
 The numbers have instant activation with commitment.
 The local and mobile numbers are SMS optional.

-These numbers work as follows:
+Canadian phone numbers work as follows:

 - Your customer dials the number.